fluttered-book/fluttered-book.github.io/content/docs/flutter-basics/custom-widgets/index.md

 It has one abstract method we need to override.
 That is the **build** method.
 It returns a subtree of widgets.
-So, a custom widget can be composed of other widgets.
+Meaning, a custom widget can be composed of other widgets.

 ## Maintainability